peterdsharpe/AeroSandbox/README.md

 ![AeroSandbox Image](media/images/vlm2_with_control_surfaces.png)

-*VLM2 simulation of a glider with control surfaces on the outer sections of the main wing*
+*VLM2 simulation of a glider, aileron deflections of +-30°*

 ## Getting Started